 Situated at the left hand side of the operators seat.
 This should not be applied, other than in an emergency, whilst the vehicle is in motion or transmission damage may result.

-A visual warning illuminates on the ICM monitor (see following pages) when the handbrake is applied and an audible alarm will sound if the machine is moved whilst it is still applied.
+A visual warning illuminates on the dashboard when the handbrake is applied.

 The brake operates on the rear drive shaft which may result in a slight movement of the vehicle after it is applied.

 Power steering